microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

 ## Marketplace and Submit job V2 Overview
-In fact, OpenPAI's job configuration can be composed by tasks, docker images, script and data.
+In V2, job configuration is specified in a yaml file.
+The configuration consists of four components: tasks, docker images, script, and data.

-When writing a job configuration, you can create new components(tasks, data, script and docker images) or use existing ones.
+User can compose a job configuration by creating new components or using existing ones.

 ![Paishare_reuse_data](./images/marketplace_reuse_data.png)

-And you can share the script, data, docker images or whole job configuration on the marketplace, and other people can reuse it easily.
+User can publish some components or the entire job configurations to the marketplace for other people to reuse.

 ![paishare_marketplace](./images/marketplace.png)